Effective estimate and Central Limit Theorem for Diophantine approximation on spheres: Introduction and main results

-In Section \ref{subsec:estimating cumulants} we use exponential multiple equidistribution established previously to show that the cumulants of $\mathsf{F}_N$ of orders $r\geq 3$ vanish as $N\rightarrow \infty$.
-To do so, we follow the argument developed in \cite{bjoerklund2020} and \cite{bjoerklund2018central}, analysing the joint cumulants through a decomposition into sub-sums of correlations corresponding to ``separated" or ``clustered" tuples $t_1,\dots,t_r$ and controlling their size in terms of the parameters related to the smooth and truncated approximation of the counting function.\\
+The "quasi-independence" of sampling observables $\widehat\chi \circ a_t$ along $K$-orbits pushed by $\{a_t,t\geq 0\}$ corresponds to multiple equidistribution of these orbits in the space of orthogonal lattices, which we establish in Section \ref{sec:higher order correlations} (Proposition \ref{double equidistribution K orbits}).
+As explained in the outline of Section \ref{sec:counting} earlier, using effective equidistribution requires considering smooth and compactly supported test functions.
+We address this issue by considering a family of smooth approximations $f_\varepsilon$ of the test function $\chi$ and truncated Siegel transforms $\widehat f_\varepsilon^{(L)}$, with parameters $\varepsilon, L>0$, and keep track of the approximation error for averages along translated $K$-orbits (Propositions \ref{bounds truncated siegel transform} and \ref{smooth approximation}).
+We also need to show that these approximations still give the same limit distribution as the original averaging function $\mathsf{F}_N$ (Section \ref{approximations of F_N}). \\ In Section \ref{sec:cumulants}, we use exponential multiple equidistribution established previously to show that the cumulants of $\mathsf{F}_N$ of orders $r\geq 3$ vanish as $N\rightarrow \infty$.
+To do so, we follow the argument developed in \cite{bjoerklund2020} and \cite{bjoerklund2018central}, analyzing the joint cumulants through a decomposition into sub-sums of correlations corresponding to ``separated" or ``clustered" tuples $t_1,\dots,t_r$ and controlling their size in terms of the parameters $\varepsilon,L>0$ related to the smoothing and truncation of the test function.\\

-In Section \ref{subsec:estimating variance} we estimate the limit variance of $\mathsf{F}_N$ as $N\rightarrow \infty$ using resent results of Kelmer and Yu in \cite{secondmomentKY23} on the second moment of the Siegel transform.
-Convergence of the second variance and vanishing of all cumulants of orders $r\geq 3$ complete the characterisation of the normal distribution for $\mathsf{F}_N$.
+The limit variance obtained in Section \ref{sec:counting}, together with vanishing cumulants of orders $r\geq 3$ from Section \ref{sec:cumulants} complete the characterization of the normal distribution for $\mathsf{F}_N$.
 In Section \ref{sec:proof of the first main theorem} we relate the distribution of $\mathsf{F}_N$ to the distribution of our counting function $\mathsf{N}_{T,c}$ and conclude the proof of the CLT-Theorem.\\